evyncke/opsec-probe-attribution/draft-ietf-opsec-probe-attribution.md

 - For an ICMPv4 echo request {{!RFC792}}, include it in the data field;

-- For a UDP datagram {{!RFC768}}, include it in the data payload if its content has no structure;
+- For a UDP datagram {{!RFC768}}, include it in the data payload if there is no upper-layer protocol after the transport layer;

-- For a TCP segment {{!RFC9293}}, include it in the data payload if its content has no structure;
+- For a TCP segment {{!RFC9293}}, include it in the data payload if there is no upper-layer protocol after the transport layer;

 - For an IPv6 packet {{!RFC8200}}, include it in a PadN option either inside a Hop-by-Hop or Destination Options header.